 Developmental milestones are used as a guide to know what children typically do at certain ages.
 Every child is different and may meet these milestones earlier or later than indicated.
 However, for this age group, you should be concerned if:

-If you have any concerns about your baby's hearing or speech/language, discuss them with your paediatrician.
+If you have any concerns about your baby's hearing or speech/language, discuss them with your pediatrician.
 Early identification of hearing, speech or language problems is critical.
-Identifying potential problems early not only can assist with speech and language development, but also can prevent difficulties in the future with behaviour, social interactions and academics.
+Identifying potential problems early not only can assist with speech and language development, but also can prevent difficulties in the future with behavior, social interactions and academics.